course-details-portlet

 • assess and decide on appropriate strategies for dealing with various ethical challenges within the field of records management

-• communicate ethical challenges and strategies for interaction to relevant professional groups
+• communicate ethical challenges and strategies for interaction to relevant professional groups, both in writing and orally

 Learning methods and activities

-Lectures, seminars and group work.
-Active student participation in the topic discussions is expected.
+Seminars, lectures and group work.
+This takes place primarily digitally (in real time), but teaching and learning activities on campus may occur.
+Active student participation in the seminar topic discussions is expected.

 Compulsory assignments